tomdiggle/tomdiggle.com/source/_posts/2015-11-06-wager-4-released.markdown

 vanityurlpath:
 twitter_description: "Wager 4 released and the source is available on GitHub."
 ---
 Wager was the very first app I built for iOS back in 2010 and was released for iOS 4.
-It was the app I used to teach me Objective-C and now version 4 has been completely re-written in Swift 2.
+It was the app I used to learn Objective-C and now version 4 has been built from scratch using Swift 2.
 Wager is available to download from the [App Store](https://geo.itunes.apple.com/gb/app/wager/id378869159?mt=8){:target=“_blank”} and the source code is available on [GitHub](https://github.com/tomdiggle/wager){:target=“_blank”}.

 ## About Wager
 With Wager you can calculate the return and profit for Accumulators, Trixies, Patents, Yankees, Lucky 15s, Doubles and many more bet types.
 Each way is also supported.